 The Fann Mountains are part of the Western Pamir-Alay Mountain System, located in Tajikistan’s Sughd Province.
 The Fanns are bound by the Zeravshan range to the North, The Gissar range to the South, The Haft-Kul (Seven Lakes) to the West of the Archmaidian River and the Fann Darya River to the East.
 This whole swath of land is situated in the northwest of Tajikistan.
 Cities & Towns near and around the Fanns include Penjikent, Ayni, Shing, Sarvoda and Sarytag.

 It’s advisable to stock up on cash in either Dushanbe or Khujand (even better is to have it before you enter the country).
 US dollars are pretty widely accepted, Euros and Russian Roubles generally will be taken as well.
 It is not uncommon for ATMs to be out of money.
 There are a couple ATMs in Penjikent that accept foreign cards.
 The local currency in Tajikistan is the Tajik Somoni.
 At the time of research (April, 2017) the exchange rate was 8.5TJS to 1 US Dollar.
+As of June 2017 the exchange rate is now 8.8 TJS to $1 USD.
 If you want to read up more on money matters head on over to the Tajikistan Travel Guide.